DS-100/textbook/notebooks/ch12/LR_Case_Study.md

     return -2 / n * (X.T @ y  - X.T @ X @ thetas)
 ```

-In order to use the above functions, we need `X`, and `y`. `thetas` is actually set to be an array of all 1's in the body of the `minimize` function.
-We can get these from our dataframe.
+In order to use the above functions, we need `X`, and `y`.
+These can both be obtained from our dataframe.
 Remember that `X` and `y` have to be numpy matrices in order to be able to multiply them with `@` notation.

 `X` consists of all columns of the dataframe except for the target column, `Cirrhosis`.
-Note that we also need to call `as_matrix()` so that `X` is a matrix.

 ```python